LydJason/BIMNet/README.md

 - **Domain-specific benchmark:** Novel geomertic and topologic benchmark for scan-to-BIM.

 ## 📊 Dataset
-The data download link will be released soon.
-We welcome you to visit our [homepage](https://thucbims.github.io/bimnet.thucbims.github.io/) to preview data samples.
+We demonstrate some of the dataset construction processes here.
+For more details, please refer to the [paper]().
+Meanwhile, we welcome you to visit our [homepage](https://thucbims.github.io/bimnet.thucbims.github.io/) to preview data samples.

 <p align="center">
 <img width="80%" src="image/workflow.jpg">